BenjaminSchulte/fma/README.md

-PASM
+FMA
 ====

-PASM (working title) is a new multi platform cross assembler, mainly used for SNES development.
+FMA (famicom macro assembler) is a new multi platform cross assembler, mainly used for SNES development.

-PASM speeds up development by adding lots of macro features, utilities and improved readability to your project.
+FMA speeds up development by adding lots of macro features, utilities and improved readability to your project.
 It allows you to write games in a ruby like syntax, but still keep full control over your application.

 Warning